Deirror/Calcexpr/README.md

 The aim of the project is to create a convinient way, using CLI, to write plain mathematical functions, save them in a file, read them from a file and solve them by passing arguments(these functions are just like templates).

+The database is a file, which is automatically created for you in the user/home folder.

 All Commands:
 -